Walk #812: A circular walk from North Waltham

 Initially I was unsure which way to go here, but eventually I found the path that headed through a garden before becoming an enclosed path that headed uphill.
 There were no views to be had due to the hedges, and the next thing of note was the pretty Brown Candover church that was passed.
 I was tempted to go in for a look around, but instead I plodded on, heading down to the road that headed through the village.
 Here I had planned to turn back, but I decided that as I was feeling fit I would extend the walk slightly.
 A road ended, at the Wayfarer's Walk continued on alongside a stream on a pleasant stretch, climbing uphill to meet a road and descending to cross the main road in Totford.

 There was a pub marked on the map here that I intended to stop at, but when I reached it, it looked as though it had been shut for some time.
 It was not a particularly nice spot to stop for a break, so I continue don along the Way as it headed up along a track.
 At a farm I left the Wayfarer's Walk, as I continued eastwards along more tracks to reach a road.
 This led me down to Chilton Candover, and then another long climb started.
 The views were not as good as from the track further to the west that I had walked earlier, and I was starting to feel tired.
-Near the top of the hill there was the remains of some trees that had been cut down so I sat down on a sawn piece of trunk and rested.
+Near the top of the hill there was the remains of some trees that had been cut down, and I sat down on a piece of wood to rest.
 There were no views, and I took my boots off for a while to allow them to cool down.

 Once I set off again I felt more tired than I had before I had stopped, and it was a good job that the tracks were fairly good for most of the way back to Breach Farm.
 Helicopters had been flying overhead for most of the day, and as I approached and passed the farm a Chinhook passed low overhead, allowing me to get some good shots of it.
 A long road walk followed; the road was very quiet and I could make good time, but I felt surprisingly tired.
 Eventually a series of bridges leading under the M3 motorway and associated slip roads were reached, and immediately beyond these was the A30 road.